 Seamless interaction with other TwinCAT products was the focus of the development of TwinCAT Scope.
 In addition to templates for motion applications, bar charts in conjunction with the library, for example, are very useful for displaying the frequency responses of power or magnitude spectra.
-Even images from vision systems can be sorted by timestamp in the data stream and displayed in the scope.
-In this way, all essential data from testing and measurement tasks can be bundled in the scope.
+Even images from vision systems can be sorted by timestamp in the data stream and displayed.
+This way, all essential data from testing and measurement tasks can be bundled in the scope.

-The scope is part of the TwinCAT package, which also contains the respective latest versions of various measurement products such as Scope View, Scope Server, Bode Plot, Filter Designer, etc. Drive technology can be optimally adjusted with the Bode Plot, which is based on the TwinCAT Scope.
+The scope is part of the package, which also contains the respective latest versions of various measurement products such as Scope View, Scope Server, Bode Plot, and Filter Designer.
+Drive technology can be optimally adjusted with the Bode Plot, which is based on the TwinCAT Scope.
 Setpoints can be transferred to the drive and its reaction can be displayed graphically as frequency response and phase in order to optimize the drive parameters.
-In this way, these systems with their many process and measured values can supply data for Condition Monitoring and Analytics.
+This way, these systems can supply data for condition monitoring and analytics.

 Software oscilloscope with multi-core computing power:

 Sophisticated production facilities and test benches require calibrated measurements: from sensor to cable to digitization.
 Beckhoff also provides competent support in such special cases by supplying some analog devices from the factory with a calibration certificate.
-The factory calibration, ISO7025, and DakkS steps are available.
-Recalibration at the Verl, Germany, production site is also available on request.
+The factory calibration, ISO 17025, and DakkS steps are available.
+Recalibration at our production site in Verl, Germany, is also available on request.

-Basically, all Beckhoff analog devices (input or output) are calibrated and tested in the Beckhoff Production Dept. The calibration, i.e. the written proof of measuring capability, is only carried out for appropriately designated devices.
-The respective calibration certificate is available for download as a PDF on the Beckhoff website.
+Basically, all our analog devices (input or output) are calibrated and tested in the Beckhoff Production Dept. The calibration, i.e. the written proof of measuring capability, is only carried out for appropriately designated devices.
+The respective calibration certificate is available for download as a PDF on our website.

-This shows the strength of the extensive Beckhoff I/O portfolio: from the simplest to standard to DAkkS-calibrated with a measurement uncertainty of <100 ppm, the most diverse requirements in a system and the EtherCAT universal communication system can be covered.
+This shows the strength of the extensive Beckhoff I/O portfolio: from the simplest to standard to DAkkS-calibrated with an uncertainty of <100 ppm, the most diverse requirements in a system and the EtherCAT universal communication system can be covered.

 consists of runtime systems for the real-time execution of PLC, HMI, motion, robotics, safety technology, measurement technology, vision and IoT applications, and is at the same time the development environment for programming, diagnostics and configuration.
 All main IEC 61131-3 programming languages are available for real-time applications.
 C/C++ and MATLAB®/Simulink® modules can be integrated in the IEC context via existing interfaces or operated independently in the TwinCAT 3 real-time environment.

 Demanding tasks in the field of measurement data processing can easily be solved with TwinCAT; the system can easily be scaled with the number of channels and data quantity.
 It is one system and one interface for all purposes: from acquisition to processing to storage.
-Functions specifically designed for measuring tasks, such as , and many others, are available for TwinCAT.
+Functions specifically designed for measuring tasks, such as and , are available for TwinCAT.

-Taking the example of wind turbines, the performance of the Beckhoff TwinCAT system has already been demonstrated thousands of times worldwide: complex subsystems have been dissolved and the Control and Condition Monitoring tasks transferred to the central TwinCAT controller.
+Taking the example of wind turbines, the performance of TwinCAT has already been demonstrated thousands of times worldwide: complex subsystems have been dissolved and the control and condition monitoring tasks transferred to the central TwinCAT controller.

 This model can be transferred to many other types of plant, from manufacturing to process technology to test systems – in fact, wherever specific systems work side by side and communicate intensively.
 TwinCAT can efficiently process extensive input data streams (I/O system, cameras, higher-level systems, etc.) and retroact on the plant as a control system in real-time via the actuators (drives, actuators, valves, etc.).

-TwinCAT Analytics is not only limited to targeted fault-finding on machines, but also enables the permanent monitoring of one or more machines located in a network.
-The path to 24/7 monitoring is thus very simple: readable PLC code can be generated from an analysis created in the configuration tool with a mouse click.
-This can run in parallel with the machine in the Analytics runtime on an analytics IPC or in a virtual machine.
+TwinCAT Analytics is not limited to targeted fault-finding on machines, but also enables the permanent monitoring of one or more machines located in a network.
+Thus, the path to 24/7 monitoring is simple: readable PLC code can be generated from an analysis created in the configuration tool with one click.
+It can run in parallel with the machine in the TwinCAT Analytics runtime on an IPC or in a virtual machine.
 The generated code can be extended in well-known programming languages for individual analyses.
-Existing code can be adopted one to one. can also be used to design an analysis dashboard, creating added value for the end customer.
+Existing code can be adopted. can also be used to design a dashboard, creating added value for the end customer.
 In addition, TwinCAT Analytics works not only with live data, but also with historical machine data.
 Database access takes place via the Analytics Storage Provider.
-Overall, TwinCAT Analytics is not just a single product, but rather a workflow that allows you to use IoT technologies flexibly and thus realize genuine Industrie 4.0 applications.
+Overall, TwinCAT Analytics is not just one product but a workflow that allows you to realize IoT technologies and Industrie 4.0 applications.